Aquarium of Rhodes: Layout

-The aquarium is in the basement of the building, and is a corridor designed to look like an underwater cave.
+The aquarium is in the basement of the building; and it is a corridor designed to look like an underwater cave.
 The tanks along each side of the corridor are filled with approximately 80000 L of filtered seawater, providing a natural environment for the residents.
+There is also a freshwater tank housing a threatened species that is endemic to Rhodes, the Rhodes minnow.

-The displays include sea anemones and plants, octopuses, sea urchins, corals, bivalves, crabs, lobsters, sea turtles, dolphins, seals, mollusks, sharks, and many other fish.
+The displays in the museum include sea anemones and plants, octopuses, sea urchins, corals, bivalves, crabs, lobsters, sea turtles, dolphins, seals, mollusks, sharks and many fish, that were all found in Rhodes and the surrounding Dodecanese islands.
+A really unique one is a 2000 years old skeleton of a Mediterranean monk seal that was found in a grave at an archaeological site at the port of Rhodes.

 There is a separate holding facility for incoming specimens and organisms that need special handling, where the facility also cares for sea turtles and seals that have been injured nearby.